Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Optimal Trading Strategy

-so that the overall scale of the $k_z$ is consistent with the order of magnitude of the Long Island Summer--Peak regression coefficients (shown in Figure~\ref{fig:random-100} in the Appendix), while preserving the empirical ranking of zones by size and sensitivity.
+where $L_z$ denotes the historical mean actual load in zone $z$ over 2015--2021.
+The scale of the coefficients is anchored to the Long Island Summer--Peak regression estimates (shown in Figure~\ref{fig:random-100}), while preserving the empirical ranking of zones by size and sensitivity.
 This yields the following estimates:

 Zones with larger average loads (e.g., NYC, LONGIL, CENTRL) therefore accommodate larger virtual positions with lower price impact, while smaller or more constrained zones (e.g., MILLWD and NORTH) exhibit higher sensitivity.